zeeshank1/ce-starter-kit/README.md

 # CE Starter Kit

-Basic HTML template for quick and easy project setups.
+Simple HTML template for quick and easy project setups.

 ## Table of Contents